MicroWebStacks/astro-big-doc/README.md

 ## plantuml SVG
 * `remark-object-plantuml` : Dynamic, the client needs to wait for svg generation when the page is loaded.
 The plugin only replace plantuml code with html `object` tag pointing on server with encoded text in url.
-* `remark-astro-plantuml` : Static, svg generated on build time.
-The lpugin extracts plantuml code, place it on extrnal `.puml` file and convert it to `.svg` on build time.
+* `remark-svg-plantuml` : Static, svg generated on build time.
+The plugin extracts plantuml code, place it on extrnal `.puml` file for vs code preview convenience and convert it to `.svg` on build time.
 The puml and svg files are cached and only regenerated on new builds if the md file has been changed.
-Uses then an astro component to integrate the generated svg.

 ## Todos
 - node not serving files